Armandpl/furuta/README.md

 ## MLOps

 ## Credits
-To make this robot work we built on top of existing work.
+To make this robot work we built on top of existing work!
 - We got the encoder precision and the idea to use a direct drive motor from the [Quanser Qube design](https://quanserinc.box.com/shared/static/5wnibclu7rp6xihm7mbxqxincu6dogur.pdf).
-- We re-used a bits from [Quanser's code](https://git.ias.informatik.tu-darmstadt.de/quanser/clients/-/tree/master/quanser_robots/qube).
+- We re-used bits from [Quanser's code](https://git.ias.informatik.tu-darmstadt.de/quanser/clients/-/tree/master/quanser_robots/qube).
 Notably:
   * their VelocityFilter class to compute the angular speeds
   * their GentlyTerminating wrapper to send a zero command to the robot at the end of each episode
   * their rotary inverted pendulum simulation